 If you are a Jenkins administrator and want to know more about managing Jenkins nodes and instances, see Managing Jenkins.

-If you are a system administrator and want learn how to back-up, restore, maintain as Jenkins servers and nodes, see Operating Jenkins.
+If you are a system administrator and want learn how to back-up, restore, maintain as Jenkins servers and nodes, see Jenkins System Administration.

 To Contributors: This chapter functions as a continuation of "Getting Started with Jenkins", but the format will be slightly different - see the description above.
 We need to balance between providing a feature reference for experienced users with providing a continuing on-ramp for beginners.
 Sections should be written and ordered to only assume knowledge from "Getting Started" or from previous sections in this chapter.